 Together, they produce research papers and work on innovative solutions, adding value to the lab.
 “Some European interns have great writing style in addition to other talents and that is monumental when it comes to writing and editing research papers for conferences, which is great additional help.”

-This year, Dr. Yang worked on a research paper on “Indo-Navigation and Fire Fighters Activity Recognition” with Sean Hackett.
+This year, Dr. Cai worked on a research paper on “Indo-Navigation and Fire Fighters Activity Recognition” with Sean Hackett.
 Sean helped greatly in editing and polishing it and making it for presentation at conferences.

 A More Innovative Lab